-While there were many ‘threats’ during the Cold War (big and small \ dangerous and not so much so) simply put there were two primary aspects of the overall ‘threat’; ONE – the technological dangers posed by the potential detonation of many nuclear bombs (blast, thermal pulse, immediate radiation and widespread, downwind fallout radiation) and TWO – a malevolent, anti-democratic, technologically competent, resourceful and determined enemy increasingly in possession of nuclear weapons and the means to deliver them backed up by a powerful, highly indoctrinated militaristic culture.
+While there were many ‘threats’ during the Cold War (big and small \ dangerous and not so much so) simply put there were two primary aspects of the overall ‘threat’; ONE – the technological dangers posed by the potential detonation of many nuclear bombs (blast, thermal pulse, immediate radiation and widespread, downwind fallout radiation) and TWO – an ideologically driven, malevolent, anti-democratic, morally bankrupt, technologically competent, resourceful and determined enemy increasingly in possession of nuclear weapons and the means to deliver them backed up by a powerful, highly indoctrinated militaristic culture.

 Prelinger Archives link to film “Radiological Defense”

 USA Civil Defense film (1961) on nuclear fallout and its potential for damage in the event of an attack on the United States.
 Freakishly dramatic music.
 Picture of people going about their daily activity is occasionally colored red to illustrate contamination of radioactive fallout.
 Stock Shots: teletypes in a row; suburbia, houses and lawns; atomic bomb explosions; animation of fallout, explosions, maps of U.S.A.; highways; traffic; crowd scenes; newspaper headlines; debris; corn fields; death.
 Bizarre shot: cows entering fallout shelter built expressly for them. classroom instruction in radiation sickness; excellent hospital shot; excellent actual footage of nuclear explosion; excellent animation; livestock at pasture; driving through the desert; mountains; anemometer; serious faces of men at conference table family in shelter; fallout shelter models; fireman and park ranger uses Geiger counters; evacuation onto school buses; shelter signs;